Storage

 Why do we use `first()`

 The variables $\texttt{stor\_level\_inst}$ are declared over all operational periods (see the section on Capacity variables for further explanations).
-Hence, we use the function $first(t_{inv})$ to retrieve the installed capacities in the first operational period of a given strategic period $t_{inv}$ in the function constraints_opex_fixed.
+Hence, we use the function $first(t_{inv})$ to retrieve the installed capacities in the first operational period of a given investment period $t_{inv}$ in the function constraints_opex_fixed.

 • constraints_opex_var: